-It’s a new year and time to reflect and the traditional time to set course towards new goals for the next few months, the next year, and beyond.
+From time to time it is important to set course towards new goals for the next few months, the next year, and beyond.
 But let’s be adult about this; we all know that goals are achieved through smart work on a consistent basis.
 Dreams are pillow-fantasies.

 Here is my five-step plan to achieving goals:

 - Work every day

 It’s fine to imagine what you might someday do, a dream can become a long term goal, something that is far beyond your current physical and or mental abilities may require many years, maybe a decade, or more, of work.
 The men and women who achieve the most in their fields did dream of being great alpinists, runners, ski mountaineers, sure.
 But they also had key raw materials: Timing.
 Priorities and circumstances.
 Support and dedication.

 Take myself as an example.
 I am 46 years old, a new father, and I work a lot of hours to keep my ship afloat.
 Let’s say I decided I would like to run a 2:30 marathon.
 Yet currently I cannot run a single 6 minute mile, let alone 26 consecutive 6-minute miles.
 Forget it.
 My time for running a fast(ish) marathon has past.